Home » Latest construction firm insolvency figures

 By rough comparison, construction firms accounted for 14%(2) of all registered businesses in the UK in 2024.

-Of all cases where the industry was captured in the statistics, construction continued to experience the highest number of insolvencies in January 2025.
+Of all cases where the industry was captured in the statistics, construction experienced the highest number of insolvencies in the year to March 2025.

 Source: The Insolvency Service

-In Scotland, there were 17 construction company insolvencies in February 2025, accounting for 16.5% of all insolvencies in the country.
-This was six more than in January 2025, and two fewer than in February 2024.
+In Scotland, there were 16 construction company insolvencies in April 2025, accounting for 15.8% of all insolvencies in the country.
+This was the same number as in March 2025, and one less than in April 2024.

 Source: The Insolvency Service